intrepidcoder/monopoly/Readme.md

 # monopoly

-A JavaScript/HTML/CSS Monopoly implementation with full game play.
-Supports two-eight players.
+A JavaScript/HTML/CSS Monopoly implementation with full gameplay.
+Supports a minimun of two and a maximum of eight players.
+Play with your friends and Enjoy the game!

 Play online at [http://www.intrepidcoder.com/projects/monopoly/](http://www.intrepidcoder.com/projects/monopoly/).